The nutrition toolbox to generate in silico diets

 Four output files will be stored in the NT_results folder

-- fullComparisonFoodItems.xlsx - The file contains the full comparison for each food item.
-Food items that had no, or too many, database alternatives have also been indicated.
-The file can be used to select database alternatives to create in silico diets with.
+- fullComparisonFoodItems.xlsx - The file contains the full comparison for each dietary food item.
+Dietary food items that had no, or too many, database equivalents have also been indicated.
+The file can be used to select database equivalents to create in silico diets with.

-- tooManyDatabaseHits.xlsx - This file contains all the food items that had more than the maximum allowed database alternatives to be compared (set in the maxItems input variable).
-The columns contain the food items and the rows contain every database alternative found for that food item.
-The file can be used to refine the key words used to describe food items, or to populate the toExclude column in the input file.
+- tooManyDatabaseHits.xlsx - This file contains all the dietary food items that had more than the maximum allowed database equivalents to be compared (set in the maxItems input variable).
+The columns contain the dietary food items and the rows contain every database equivalent found for that food item.
+The file can be used to refine the key words used to describe dietary food items, or to populate the toExclude column in the input file.

-- noDatabaseHits.txt - A list of food items for which no database alternatives were found.
+- noDatabaseHits.txt - A list of dietary food items for which no database equivalents were found.
 For these items, check the spelling of key words, alternative names, or reduce the amount of key words.
-If that does not help, try to find a database alternative on VMH.life.
+If that does not help, try to find a database equivalent on VMH.life.

 - topResultsComparisonFoodItems.xlsx - Similar to fullComparisonFoodItems.xlsx, containing only the top 10 results for a more concise overview of the results.

-Either the fullComparisonFoodItemsn or topResutlsComparisonFoodItems can be used to select database alternatives.
-The code compares the macros provided by the user for each food item and compares them to the given/measured macros from the database alternatives (so-called label macros) and then uses Euclidean distance to evaluate how similar the two are.
+Either the fullComparisonFoodItemsn or topResutlsComparisonFoodItems can be used to select database equivalents.
+The code compares the macros provided by the user for each dietary food item and compares them to the given/measured macros from the database equivalents (so-called database macronutrients) and then uses Euclidean distance to evaluate how similar the two are.
 The Euclidean distance is given in the SimilarityScore column of these two files.
-Besides the Euclidean distance, the percentage of the macronutrients measured as metabolites is also reported.
+Besides the Euclidean distance, the percentage of the macronutrients as caluted from the metabolites is reported.
 The measured metabolites are grouped into macronutrient groups and give an indication of how well the macronutrients are represented in measured metabolite content.
 Database equivalents less similar to dietary food items may be chosen if they have a higher measured metabolite representation in their macronutrients.
-By choosing the database equivalents that may be less similar to the dietary food item but with a higher measured metabolite representation, it increases the metabolic content of the in silico diets and give more overall information as opposed to choosing database alternatives with lower metabolite representation that might be more similar to the dietary food item.
+By choosing the database equivalents that may be less similar to the dietary food item but with a higher measured metabolite representation, it increases the metabolic content of the in silico diets and give more overall information as opposed to choosing database equivalents with lower metabolite representation that might be more similar to the dietary food item.

 It is very likely that you will need to perform 2 or 3 runs with updated keywords to obtain suitable database equivalents for each dietary food item.
 To reduce time, it is recommended to fill in the column databaseID and databaseName for the dietary food items for which appropriate database equivalents have been identified.
 To improve keyword performance in subsequent runs, users may consider changing the number of keywords, exploring alternative spellings, or naming conventions.
 Additionally, looking at the tooManyDatabaseHits may help finding keywords for the toExclude column.
 Alternatively, you can increase the max items compared, set by putting ,'maxItems', x in the function call (where x is the new number of max items compared).